dikortis/LetsTalkETC/Episodes/Episode_10.md

-what's have wrong and Carlo and other people go and talk about et IP tips of a team because you know the quote unquote power brokers had decided oh this is great but if that doesn't actually reflect the world whim of the community especially the people who were hosting
+what's have wrong and Carlo and other people go and talk about et IP tips of a team because you know the quote unquote power brokers had decided this is great but if that doesn't actually reflect the world whim of the community especially the people who were hosting